 Once the water has passed through all the pipes, they return directly to the reservoir.
 Therefore, an increase in the NFT method does not require the addition of oxygen, since the movement of water takes care of it.

-4. Droppers - a hydroponic growth method, which is considered to be relatively outdated relative to other technological methods, but whose efficiency is not in doubt.
+4. Droppers - a hydroponic growth method that is considered to be relatively outdated compared to other technological methods, but whose efficiency is not in doubt.

-In this method of cultivation, the enriched water that flows from the reservoir separates into upper tubes, or actually "personal droplets," which drip the nutritional solution directly onto the roots of the plants, with all the residues returning to the reservoir.
+In this breeding method, the enriched water that flows from the reservoir separates into upper tubes, or actually "personal droplets," which drip the nutritional solution directly onto the roots of the plants, with all the residues returning to the reservoir.

-5. Europea - the European method (invented in Israel, honor) plant roots Sitting in the air And all that keeps them in this cup of growth with the substrate.
+5. Europea - the European method (invented in Israel, honor) roots plants Sitting in the air And all that keeps them in this cup of growth with the substrate.